Skip to main content

 You should receive an HTTP/1.1 502 Bad Gateway response.

-Start both containers again to verify if APISIX reports both upstream services healthy:
+Make both services available again to verify if APISIX reports both upstream services healthy:

 docker container start nginx1 nginx2